VitaliiLazebnyi/leechtop-downloader/README.md

 # Leechtop Downloader

-A CLI utility for downloading files from leechtop.com, adhering to strict quality and testing standards.
+A CLI utility for downloading files from leechtop.com.

 ## Installation